Creamy and crunchy salad with peas, bacon, and pecans - easy side dish that will go with many different kinds of meals!

 - In a small bowl, combine mayo and sour cream (or unflavored Green Yogurt or unflavored Kefir), mustard, honey, lemon or lime juice.
 Make sure the honey is softened, warm it up if needed, so it mixes in easily.
 Whisk the salad ingredients together and taste.
 Add about ⅛ teaspoon of salt, to taste.

-- Add salad dressing to the salad.
+- Add salad dressing to the salad gradually (start with half and then add more, to your taste).
+You don't have to use the whole amount of dressing.
 Add more mustard or more lemon juice or more salt, if needed.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.